 We strive to improve the skills of our engineers by providing training programs that have been developed based on many years of experience.
-However, if the training does not turn out to be as effective as expected, customer satisfaction does not improve, the unit price of engineers does not increase, and/or if we fail to satisfy the requests from clients and they start to make complaints, our financial status and business performance may be affected.
+However, if the training does not turn out to be as effective as expected and the unit price of engineers does not increase due to low customer satisfaction, and/or if we fail to satisfy the requests from clients and they start to make complaints, our financial status and business performance may be affected.